joraso/ToolBox/README.md

 This folder is dedicated to notes and snippits specific to Python usage.

 #### Currently incuded:
-- Example of an object with Built-In methods.
+- Example of an overloading operators for a custom object.